ooni/ooni.org/content/support/faq.md

 ### How often should I run OONI Probe?

 As often as possible.
-Internet censorship can emerge abruptly, while the blocking and unblocking of internet services may change over time.
+[Internet](Internet) censorship can emerge abruptly, while the blocking and unblocking of internet services may change over time.

-To more effectively track internet censorship, you would ideally run OONI Probe every day.
+Ideally you could enable automated testing on Android, Desktop and Linux probes.

-### How can I run OONI Probe daily?
+### How can I run OONI Probe automatically?

-We are adding support for [automatic daily testing](https://github.com/ooni/probe/issues/916).
-Stay tuned!
+On the Android Probe, under Settings > Automated testings.
+You can run the tests only when on WiFi and/or charging or always.
+It is similar on the Desktop probe.

+The Linux CLI probe runs automatically when installed using the .deb package.

 ### For how long should I run OONI Probe?